 13. Lobby set on invite only (Send everyone multiple invites so they can rejoin

 14. Racing Line: Subject to class

-2.12 Reset Car to Track – Drivers may use the reset car to track feature but must be
+2.12 Reset Car to Track – Drivers may not use reset car to track feature.
+If this feature is

 3.1 Discord Etiquette – All drivers must use Discord app for league announcements,